NothigBox/Bi-Beat/README.md

 # Bi-Beat

-A relaxing musical game that you can see at my Game Designers protfolio: https://josemanuelagudeloc.wixsite.com/gamedesign
+A relaxing musical game that you can see at my Game Designer protfolio: https://josemanuelagudeloc.wixsite.com/gamedesign

 BI-BEAT CREDITS